informalsystems/quint/doc/adr004-effect-system.md

 ### Normal form

-The actual representation of an effect takes only two forms:
+A normalized effect takes only one of two forms:

 ```
 Effects E ::= Read[vars] & Update[vars] | (E0, ..., EN) => E
 ```

 Other forms are actually sugaring for these two.
-Effects like `Update['x'] & Update['y']` are in invalid format and should be simplified before applying any other transformation.
+Effects like `Update['x'] & Update['y']` are in an invalid format and should be simplified before applying any other transformation.
 See equivalence rules below.

-Motivation for this form is to help writing effect signatures for operators that care only about the read or the update part of some effect.
-For example, the `or` operator takes two expressions with the identical updates, but doesn't have any restrictions on the read part.
+The motivation for this form is to help writing effect signatures for operators that care only about the read or the update part of some effect.
+For example, the `or` operator representing disjunction in TNT takes two expressions with the identical updates, but doesn't have any restrictions on the read part.
 Ensuring this normal form allows us to write its signature as `(Read[r1] & Update[u], Read[r2] & Update[u]) => Read[r1 ∪ r2] & Update[u]`.